 This handbook has short sections on consensus, nonviolence, feminism, and masculine oppression.
 You'll also find writings on racism and homophobia - ways that people are brought into conflict one another.

-Before you "take it to the streets" with some of the actions below (or ones you cook up), look through this handbook.
+If you plan to "take it to the streets" with some of the actions below (or ones you cook up), look through this handbook.
 Ask others to read and discuss it as well.

 Is Reading Enough?